 Live animals in the classroom are a wonderful way to introduce students to Georgia's wildlife diversity and cover State required Quality Core Curriculum/Georgia Performance Standards (QCC/GPS) topics.
 Five outreach programs are available to schools within a 90-minute drive from the Center, which includes the Atlanta, Athens and Macon area.
 Each one-hour program consists of a slide show and live animals.
 Staff can visit up to five classes per day (max.
 35 students/class).
 Available programs include: Vertebrates, Aquatic Ecology, Birds of Prey, Endangered Species and Reptiles and Amphibians.
 Program scheduling begins in early August for the following school year - so call early!

-Cost: Classroom Programs are available to schools within a 90-minute drive from the Center at a cost of $40 per day for the first program, plus $20 for each additional program per day (not to exceed five programs or $100 per day - meaning the 5th program is FREE!).
+Classroom Programs are available to schools within a 90-minute drive from the Center.
 Staff can visit up to five classes (35 students/class maximum) per day.
+Call for cost.

 On-Site Day Programs (K - 7th Grade)